About The Starting Levels of Our Lessons

 "Developing independent thumb and finger movement was unbelievably hard for me because it seemed so alien, but it just happened when I learned "Sally, Where'd You Get Your Liquor From," literally one measure at a time, and I really thought out what I was doing.
 When I would get two or three measures together I would work on them until I could do it properly....It wasn't easy, but one day I could do it."
 (Jorma Kaukonen - Acoustic Guitar Magazine Nov.
 1995)

-As always, we guarantee our lessons, so if you purchase one that you absolutely can't use for any reason, send it back within a week and we'll replace it with another of equal value.
+As always, we guarantee our lessons, so if you purchase one that you absolutely can't use for any reason, please write to us at firstname.lastname@example.org.